studoverse/studo-services-conx-plugin/README.md

 coinst deploy TRUNKdev IAM_RES deployment/iam_res/0003_app_user.client
 ```
 Find the `studo-services-app` user and copy it's client-secret, we need it for the guid.yaml
+Set "Valid redirect URIs" to your Flow's URL.

 ### Install sql_scripts
 ```